Avoiding Burnout Through Core Values: A People-Pleasing Perspective

 Choose to ignore the discomfort and make a small tweak to one of your core values to make that feeling disappear.

 Most people unconsciously choose the second option, which gradually erodes their alignment and accelerates burnout.
-This is how all those small seemingly insignificant decisions resulted in me one day waking up going “how did I get here?”.

 By knowing and honouring your core values, you're much less likely to fall into this trap.
 This makes knowing your core values a critical burnout prevention tool for working women.